ckeditor/ckeditor5/docs/features/productivity-pack.md

 * Table of contents

-	The {@link features/table-of-contents table of contents feature} lets you insert a widget with a list of headings (section titles) that reflects the structure of the document and will be retained in the editor output data.
+	The {@link features/table-of-contents table of contents feature}{@icon @ckeditor/ckeditor5-document-outline/theme/icons/table-of-contents.svg} lets you insert a widget with a list of headings (section titles) that reflects the structure of the document and will be retained in the editor output data.
 The list stays up–to–date automatically as the user works on the document.
 Clicking a list item navigates the user to the corresponding document section.

-## Trying out the productivity pack features
+## Free trial

 Before committing, you may try out the productivity pack, just like all CKEditor 5 premium features.
 To do it, simply start your non-commitment [30-day free trial](https://orders.ckeditor.com/trial/premium-features).